PerchunPak/python-template/README.md

 ### If something is not clear

-You can always write us!
+You can always write me!

 ## Updating